Dreaming of dawn: the first light of a new beginning

 You did not sleep.
 Or you were thinking, or suffering.
 And now — dawn.
 The night has finally ended.
 And the first light after a hard night is special.
 There is relief in it.

-Dawn after a difficult night in a dream is one of the most healing images.
+The body remembers this first light for a long time — even after waking, it stays in the chest.
 It says: a hard period is behind you.
 Or it is ending.
 The darkness was real — and the dawn is real too.
 You held on.
 And now — light.
+When the same arrival of beauty after enduring shows itself in colour rather than in light, the dream takes the shape of a rainbow after the storm.

 Astrological note: Dawn after a difficult night is an image of Jupiter arriving after a Saturnian transit.
 Capricorns after periods of trial often see this dream.
 If Jupiter is now beginning to aspect your personal planets after a difficult period — the dawn is real.